ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 - `brownie console`

-  - this will open automatically detect local blockchain running and connect to it.
+  - this will open automatically, detect the local blockchain running, and connect to it.

 - Make sure you updated `whitelist, withdrawal_creds` addresses in `deploy.py` file.